umit/adventures-reactive-web-dev/client-elm/README.md

 smaller features can still be used individually, but we can also use the composition of the three features simply by using `TodoManager` without needing to know about the internal wiring details.

-What we'd like to do next is to compose `TodoManager` with an additional feature, `TodoMinMax`, which displays the highest and lowest priority of the todo list.
+Once we have created `TodoManager`, we'll see how we could use it on a page with an additional feature, `TodoMinMax`, which displays the highest and lowest priority of the todo list.

 > _The `TodoMinMax` feature is trivial.
 The feature itself is not what's important here.
 What we are
 > exploring is how to compose smaller features into one, and then use that feature with another
 > feature._

-To illustrate, what we have up to now is `TodoMain` with the three features:
+To illustrate, what we have at the end of
+[Part 3](https://github.com/foxdonut/adventures-reactive-web-dev/tree/elm-030-todosummary-feature/client-elm#multiple-listeners) is `TodoMain` with the three features:

 <img src="images/todomain_1.png"/>

-We'll move the three features to `TodoManager`, create `TodoMinMax`, and change `TodoMain` so that `TodoMinMax` is on top of `TodoManager`:
+We'll move the three features to `TodoManager`, create `TodoMinMax`, and change `TodoMain` so that on the page, `TodoMinMax` is on top of `TodoManager`:

 <img src="images/todomain_2.png"/>